djeremh/Webstrate/README.md

  * Clone this repository
  * From the repository root do:
     * npm install
+    * bower install
     * cake build
     * coffee webstrate.coffee

 Usage
 =====
 Webstrate serves (and creates) any named webpage you ask for.<br>
 Simply navigate your browser* to http://localhost:7007/[some_page_name].<br>
 Now any changes you make to the DOM will be persisted and distributed to any other clients that may have the page open.

 \* Webstrate is currently only tested to work in Chrome Version 37.0.2062.120

 Disclaimer
 ==========